leobudima/elogii-blog/content/white-glove-delivery-complete-guide.md

 4\. [**The Difference Between Route Planning and Route Optimization**](https://elogii.com/blog/difference-between-route-planning-and-route-optimization/)

 5\. [**Upselling and cross-selling through delivery**](https://elogii.com/blog/upselling-and-cross-selling-with-delivery/): Is it a myth?
-Or is it reality?
+Or is it a reality?

 6\. [**How much does delivery management software cost?**](https://elogii.com/blog/delivery-management-software-cost/)